thehackersplaybook/waka/README.md

 # Waka: Detect AI-Generated Text 🐲

 > > Disclaimer 🚦: This project is currently in an experimental stage, use at your own discretion.
-Please do not use Waka for mission critical applications yet.
+Please do not use Waka for mission-critical applications yet.

 ## Overview